-i) Canvassing of and Recommendations by Directors in Relation to Appointments
+Canvassing of and Recommendations by Members in Relation to Appointments

-Canvassing of Directors or of any Committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+Canvassing of members of the Trust or of any Committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
 The contents of this paragraph of the Standing Order shall be included in application forms or otherwise brought to the attention of candidates.

-Directors of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order shall not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.
+Members of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order shall not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.

 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.

-j) Relatives of Directors or Officers
+Relatives of Members or Officers

 Candidates for any staff appointment under the Trust shall, when making an application, disclose in writing to the Trust whether they are related to any member or the holder of any office under the Trust.
-Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render them liable to instant dismissal.
+Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render themself liable to instant dismissal.

-The Chairman and every Director and officer of the Trust shall disclose to the Board of Directors any relationship between themselves and a candidate of whose candidature that Director or officer is aware.
-It shall be the duty of the Chief Executive to report to the Board of Directors any such disclosure made.
+The Chairman and every member and officer of the Trust shall disclose to the Trust Board any relationship between themselves and a candidate of whose candidature that member or officer is aware.
+It shall be the duty of the Chief Executive to report to the Trust Board any such disclosure made.

-On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Trust whether they are related to any other member or holder of any office under the Trust.
+On appointment, members (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Trust whether they are related to any other member or holder of any office under the Trust.

-Where the relationship to a Director of the Trust is disclosed, the Standing Order headed Exclusion of Chairman and Directors in proceedings on account of pecuniary interest' shall apply.
+Where the relationship to a member of the Trust is disclosed, the Standing Order headed 'Disability Exclusion of Chairman and members in proceedings on account of pecuniary interest' (SO 7.3) shall apply.

-8.4 Fit and Proper Persons Test (FPPT)
+7.4 Fit and proper persons test (FPPT)

-The Health and Social Care Act 2008 (Regulated Activities), Regulations 2014, sets out requirements for Directors of NHS providers to meet a fit and proper persons test.
+The Health and Social Care Act 2008 (Regulated Activities), Regulations 2014, sets out requirements for directors of NHS providers to meet a fit and proper persons test.
+The test is being introduced with effect from October 2014 as part of the fundamental standard requirements for all providers.
+The Care Quality Commission will be able to insist on the removal of directors that fail this test.